Addie Model: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 7. Customise: The ADDIE model is flexible.
 Customise it to fit your organisation's specific needs.
 For example, you may need to spend more time on the analysis phase if your organisation has complex learning needs.

-Adopting the ADDIE model in your institution can be a transformative step towards creating more engaging lessons that connect with learners.
+Adopting the ADDIE model in your institution can be a significant step towards creating more engaging lessons that connect with learners.

-As you embark on this journey, remain open to learning and adapting.
+As you embark on this process, remain open to learning and adapting.
 The rewards of improved learner engagement and outcomes will be worthwhile.

 Addie as an instructional design model